Alexandra Daddario: Early life and education

-Acting career
+Career

-2010–2015: Early work and recognition
+2000s–2014: Early work and recognition

-Daddario made her television debut at the age of 15, when she played victimized girl Laurie Lewis in the ABC daytime soap opera All My Children.
+Daddario made her television debut at age 15, when she played victimized girl Laurie Lewis in the ABC daytime soap opera All My Children.
 Her first major role was as Annabeth Chase in the fantasy adventure film Percy Jackson & the Olympians: The Lightning Thief (2010).
 She also had a recurring role as Neal Caffrey's love interest, Kate Moreau, in the USA Network procedural drama series White Collar.
 In 2011, she appeared in the comedy film Hall Pass and had a recurring role as Rachel in NBC's comedy-drama series Parenthood.

-In 2012, Daddario starred in the music video for Imagine Dragons' song "Radioactive", which surpassed 1 billion views on YouTube.
-She appeared as a guest in an episode of the FX sitcom It's Always Sunny in Philadelphia, in which she portrayed Ruby Taft.
-Her first starring role after Percy Jackson was as lead character Heather Miller in the slasher film Texas Chainsaw 3D (2013).
-In August 2013, Daddario reprised her role as Annabeth Chase in the film sequel Percy Jackson: Sea of Monsters.
+In 2012, Daddario starred in the video for Imagine Dragons' song "Radioactive", which surpassed 1 billion views on YouTube.
+She appeared as a guest in an episode of the FX sitcom It's Always Sunny in Philadelphia.
+Her first starring role after Percy Jackson was as Heather Miller in the 2013 slasher film Texas Chainsaw 3D.
+In August 2013, Daddario reprised her role as Annabeth Chase in Percy Jackson: Sea of Monsters.
 She then appeared in the romantic horror comedy Burying the Ex.
-Burying the Ex premiered out of competition as the Venice Film Festival in 2014.
+Burying the Ex premiered out of competition at the Venice Film Festival in 2014.

 In January 2013, Daddario was cast in the first season of the HBO anthology series True Detective.
 She appeared in a four-episode arc as Lisa Tragnetti, a court reporter having an extramarital affair with one of the main characters.
-Her nude scenes in the series attracted much attention.
-The following year, she had a lead role as Blake Gaines in the disaster film San Andreas and made a cameo appearance in the pilot of the Fox comedy series The Last Man on Earth.
-That same year, she made a guest appearance on American Horror Story: Hotel, portraying a fictionalized version of designer Natacha Rambova.